[All of you are guardians and are responsible for your wards] [Bukari & Muslim]

 According to gov.uk, ‘staff under 17 should be supervised at all times’, hence there should be an adult supervising who has a successful DBS clearance and supervision must be regular and consistent on every occasion when the paid or voluntary work takes place.

 The following are legally required or recommended policies and procedures that will help to protect and safeguard children and young people working or volunteering at your Madrassah or Islamic Supplementary School:

 - A child protection policy must be drawn up that provides detailed guidelines about working with children or young people and then read and signed by all staff and volunteers.

 - Their parents must give a written consent

 - Parents or guardians should complete a form to provide the Madrassah with all relevant information i.e. emergency contact details, medical or dietary requirements their child might have e.g. asthma, allergies.

 - A written job description for each role.

 - An agreement of expectations of both parties.

 - A nominated person for support and supervision.

-You can obtain a draft copy of the Child protection policy, parent consent letter, role application form, an agreement of expectations, role description through Mizan accreditation.
+You can obtain a draft copy of the Child protection policy, parent consent letter, role application form, agreement of expectations and role description through Mizan accreditation.
 To learn more about this topic and similar topics enrol on Madrassah management training programme.